-The EICR covers installations and fixed electrical equipment, a PAT covers appliances.
+The EICR covers installations and fixed electrical equipment, whereas PAT testing covers testing the safety of appliances.
 For the purpose of the PAT, “appliances” means movable electrical equipment.

-A PAT test must be completed by a competent person.
-For the purpose of the PAT test this means either –
+A PAT test must be completed by a competent person, which means either:

 - A person (including the landlord) who has completed appropriate training as a PAT tester (see Annex C).